homebridge/docker-homebridge/README.md

 ### To add plugins using `startup.sh` script:

 The first time you run the container a script named [`startup.sh`](/root/defaults/startup.sh) will be created in your mounted `/homebridge` volume.
-This script is executed before Homebridge loads everytime the container is started and can be used to install plugins if you don't want to edit the `package.json` file manually.
+This script is executed everytime the container is started, before Homebridge loads, and can be used to install plugins if you don't want to edit the `package.json` file manually.

 To add plugins using the `startup.sh` script just use the `yarn add` syntax.